imagekit-developer/imagekit-java/README.md

 **26. Edit CustomMetaDataFields**

-Accepts an ID of customMetaDataField and object specifying the parameters to be used to edit cusomMetaDataFields as per the [API documentation here](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/update-custom-metadata-field).
+Accepts an ID of customMetaDataField and object of class `CustomMetaDataFieldUpdateRequest` specifying the parameters to be used to edit cusomMetaDataFields as per the [API documentation here](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/update-custom-metadata-field).

 ```java
 CustomMetaDataFieldSchemaObject schemaObject = new CustomMetaDataFieldSchemaObject();